ml20101992/mateo_lucic_portfolio/README.txt

 Example 3:
 Thought exercise in NodeJS.
 The idea was to make an authorization/authentication element of a server, and to test it.
 There were some ideas of incorporating it further in a project I was working on, but they did not bear fruit.

+Example 5:
+Group task was to create a simple diet manager in Java while cramming in as much design patterns as we could.
+My work consists of creating controllers, models, creating basic view framework and implementing daily overview in addition to tying everything together.